 being immersed in various aspects of Kenyan life and culture to better understand the co-constitution of medical science and society.

-Our students serve as the primary keepers of knowledge during our study abroad and as ambassadors for Hollins University and the United States in Kenya.
-As they learn and explore, they will keep journals and contribute to OUR TRAVELOG, generate a summative reflective essay, and share their experiences with the Hollins community in formal and informal settings, such as the annual Student Performance and Academic Research (SPARC) and Leading Equity, Diversity, and Justice Conferences.
-Our students will also share their ideas, writings, and photos for publication in Kenyatta University’s summer Tribune to highlight the new partnership.
-We are excited to offer this opportunity to our students not just as a means of assessing their analytical thinking, but also as a training for future public-facing scholarship and public speaking, health and policy research and development, and non-profit project design and management as global citizens.
+Our students are the primary keepers of knowledge during our study abroad and are ambassadors for Hollins University and the United States during our time in Kenya.
+As they learn and explore, they will keep journals and contribute to OUR TRAVELOG, will generate a summative reflective essay, and will share their experiences with the Hollins community in formal and informal settings, such as the annual Student Performance and Academic Research (SPARC) and Leading Equity, Diversity, and Justice Conferences.
+Our students will also share their ideas, writings, and photos for publication in Kenyatta University’s summer Tribune to highlight our partnership.

 To learn more about Hollins' commitment to career training, see the university's Career & Life Design page.